jiaweihong/paxful-helper/README.md

 # Paxful Helper

 ## What is Paxful Helper?

 Paxful Helper is a Google chrome extension that scrapes and calculates data / profile information off of other users profile page, which it then formats and displays it directly onto the page.

-The highlighted sections are the additions that will be generated to the page when you download the extension.
+The highlighted sections are the additional content that will be generated to the page when you download the extension.

 ### Trade window with a user: